Introduction to ASP.NET Core MVC Framework

 Features of ASP.NET Core MVC:

-The ASP.NET Core MVC Framework is Open Source which is the main reason behind its popularity.
-The Entire Source Code of this .NET Core Framework is available at https://github.com/aspnet, and you are free to download the source code; even if you want, you can also modify and compile your own version.
+• Open Source: The ASP.NET Core MVC Framework is open source, which is the main reason for its popularity.
+The Entire Source Code of ASP.NET Core MVC Framework is available at https://github.com/aspnet, and you are free to download the source code; even if you want, you can also modify and compile your own version.

 When to Choose ASP.NET MVC and When to Choose ASP.NET Core MVC?

-1. You are currently working on an existing application and would like to expand the functionalities by adding new features.
+1. If you are currently working on an existing application with ASP.NET MVC and would like to expand the functionalities by adding new features.

-2. Your team is familiar with ASP.NET MVC Framework but has yet to gain experience with ASP.NET Core MVC.
+2. If your team is familiar with ASP.NET MVC Framework but has yet to gain experience with ASP.NET Core MVC.

-1. You have a preference for utilizing a framework that is completely open source.
+1. If you have a preference for utilizing a framework that is completely open source.

-2. You want your application to be able to be developed and hosted on any type of operating system.
+2. If you want your application to be able to be developed and hosted on any operating system.

-3. Your team members have knowledge of ASP.NET Core MVC.
+3. If your team members have knowledge of ASP.NET Core MVC.

-4. You are looking for an application framework that has a long development roadmap ahead of it.
-If you see the road map of .NET, Microsoft has already provided the road map for the next five years.
+4. If you are looking for an application development framework with a long development roadmap ahead of it, look at .NET’s roadmap.
+Microsoft has already provided it for the next five years.

-In the next article, we are going to discuss How to Set up the MVC Middleware in ASP.NET Core Application.
+In the next article, I will discuss How to Set up the MVC Middleware in ASP.NET Core Application.
 In this article, I try to give a brief introduction to ASP.NET Core MVC Framework.
-I would like to have your feedback.
-Please post your feedback, question, or comments about this ASP.NET Core MVC framework article.
+I want your feedback.
+Please post your feedback, questions, or comments about this ASP.NET Core MVC framework article.

 1. Please correct : Where MVC is used in real-time there layer application?